timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 \phi(t) = \frac{k}{(c + t)^p}, \qquad k, c > 0, \; p > 1.
 $$

-Here $$k$$ sets the overall strength of triggering, $$p$$ controls how quickly an event's influence fades (larger $$p$$ means faster decay), and $$c$$ is a small offset that keeps the kernel finite at $$t = 0$$, so that each event raises the intensity by $$k / c^p$$.
-The condition $$p > 1$$ ensures that the total influence of a single event is finite.
+Here $k$ sets the overall strength of triggering, $p$ controls how quickly an event's influence fades (larger $p$ means faster decay), and $c$ is a small offset that keeps the kernel finite at $t = 0$, so that each event raises the intensity by $k / c^p$.
+The condition $p > 1$ ensures that the total influence of a single event is finite.

-This kernel is "heavy-tailed", so its influence fades at such a slow rate that events from long ago can still trigger new ones, whereas an exponential kernel's influence is effectively gone after a few multiples of $$1/\beta$$.
+This kernel is "heavy-tailed", so its influence fades at such a slow rate that events from long ago can still trigger new ones, whereas an exponential kernel's influence is effectively gone after a few multiples of $1/\beta$.

-**A kernel can also be matched to a specific process.** $$\phi$$ is not necessarily a simple formula - it can be a flexible step function estimated from the data, or a shape chosen from prior knowledge.
+**A kernel can also be matched to a specific process.** $\phi$ is not necessarily a simple formula - it can be a flexible step function estimated from the data, or a shape chosen from prior knowledge.
 The second option is particularly important in epidemiology.

 The time between one person becoming infected and them infecting someone else is called the *generation interval*, and for many diseases its distribution has been measured and is well described by a gamma or lognormal curve.
 Using this curve as the kernel integrates the disease's biology directly into model - improving its efficacy.